peers/peerjs/docs/api.md

 ### peer.destroy()

-Close the server and terminate all connections.
+Close the connection to the server and terminate all connections.

+**Warning: This cannot be undone; the respective peer object will no longer be able to create or receive any connections and its ID will be forfeited on the (cloud) server.**

+### peer.disconnect()

+Close the connection to the server, leaving all existing DataConnections intact.

+**Warning: This cannot be undone; the respective peer object will no longer be able to create or receive any connections and its ID will be forfeited on the (cloud) server.**

 ### Event: 'connection'